sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 platforms:
   - macOS
   - iOS
-  # - visionOS
+  - visionOS
 appStoreId: 6465250302
+# olderMacOSVersions:
+#   - '14'
 ---

-The app provides additional AI-related actions for the Shortcuts app.
+The app provides additional AI-related actions (GPT-4o, GPT-4, GPT 3.5) for the Shortcuts app.

 For example, an action to interact with the ChatGPT API.